newrelic/node-newrelic/test/lib/cross_agent_tests/sql_obfuscation/README.md

 `obfuscated` property which is an array containing at least one valid output.

 Test cases also have a `dialects` property, which is an array of strings which specify which sql dialects the test should apply to.
-Currently the options are `mysql` and `postgres` This is relevant because PostgreSQL uses different identifier and string quoting rules than MySQL (most notably, double-quoted string literals are not allowed in PostgreSQL, where double-quotes are instead used around identifiers).
+See "SQL Syntax Documentation" list below.
+This is relevant because for example, PostgreSQL uses different identifier and string quoting rules than MySQL (most notably, double-quoted string literals are not allowed in PostgreSQL, where double-quotes are instead used around identifiers).